nulltea/chainmetric-app/README.md

 ## Overview

-_**Chainmetric Client Application**_ provides a convenient visual user interface for interacting, managing, and monitoring assets stored on permissioned IoR-enabled blockchain as a part of supply-chain control needs.
+_**Chainmetric Client Application**_ provides a convenient visual user interface for interacting, managing, and monitoring assets stored on permissioned IoT-enabled blockchain as a part of supply-chain control needs.

 A cross-platform application written with the help of the Flutter framework provides a way to input assets to the ledger, assign requirements of storing and delivering such assets, monitoring environmental metric readings sourced by [IoT sensor-equipped devices][chainmetric sensorsys repo] and validated by [blockchain network's][chainmetric network repo] [Smart Contracts][chainmetric contracts repo].